Categorical structure in coherent theory of arithmetic

 Hence, $q$ is a well-defined morphism in $\PriM$. $f$ also induces a map

 It is also tracked by $\qsi f$ in this case, because for any $n\in\N$,

 This way, we have indeed obtained a factorisation as follows,

-Forthermore, $q$ \emph{splits} in $\PriM$, because the inclusion $(S/f,s\circ g) \hook (S,s)$ is also a morphism in $\PriM$ (it is tracked by $g$), and it is a section of $q$.
-This shows that every morphism in $f$ actually factors as a \emph{split epi} follows by a mono, and it implies $(S/f,s\circ g)$ is the image factorisation of $f$ in $\PriM$, and the factorisation is preserved under pullback. $U$ preserves image factorisation is evidently. \end{proof}
+Furthermore, $q$ \emph{splits} in $\PriM$, because the inclusion $(S/f,s\circ g) \hook (S,s)$ is also a morphism in $\PriM$ (it is tracked by $g$), and it is a section of $q$.
+This shows that every morphism in $f$ actually factors as a \emph{split epi} followed by a mono, and it implies $(S/f,s\circ g)$ is the image factorisation of $f$ in $\PriM$, and the factorisation is preserved under pullback. $U$ evidently preserves image factorisation. \end{proof}

 \begin{lemma} $\PriM$ is coherent, and $U$ preserves the coherent structure. \end{lemma} \begin{proof} We need to verify that the subobject lattice of any object $(S,s)$ will be a distributive lattice, and pullbacks preserves meets and joins in them.
 It suffices to show we have disjoint and universal finite coproduct in $\PriM$, since we have already shown $\PriM$ is regular.
 To this end, given $(S,s)$ and $(T,t)$, we construct its coproduct as $(S\sqcup T,x)$, where $S \sqcup T$ is the disjoint union of $S$ and $T$, and the enumeration is given by